krahets/hello-algo/en/docs/chapter_hashing/hash_map.md

 # Hash table

-A "hash table", also known as a "hash map", achieves efficient element querying by establishing a mapping between keys and values.
+A <u>hash table</u> achieves efficient element querying by establishing a mapping between keys and values.
 Specifically, when we input a `key` into the hash table, we can retrieve the corresponding `value` in $O(1)$ time.

 As shown in the figure below, given $n$ students, each with two pieces of data: "name" and "student number".
 If we want to implement a query feature that returns the corresponding name when given a student number, we can use the hash table shown in the figure below.